theiterators/kebs/README.md

 ### Scalacheck support

-Starting from 1.9.0 kebs provide support to use tagged types in your Arbitrary from scalacheck.
+Kebs provides support to use tagged types in your Arbitrary from scalacheck.
-Along with this kebs provide support for Java types.
+Along with this kebs provides support for Java types.
-Kebs also introduce term of minimal and maximal generator.
+Kebs also introduces term of minimal and maximal generator.
 The minimal generator is an generator which always generates empty collection of Option, Set, Map etc.
 The maximum - in the opposite - always generate non-empty collections.
-Kebs provide an useful trait called AllGenerators which binds minimal, normal and maximal generator all together, so you can get easy generate the representation you currently need for tests.
+Kebs provides an useful trait called AllGenerators which binds minimal, normal and maximal generator all together, so you can get easy generate the representation you currently need for tests.

 ```scala